Lumaktaw sa pangunahing nilalaman

 print(f"Initial cut size: {curr_cut_size}")

-Ine-encode natin ang graph na may 1000 node tungo sa 2-body Pauli-matrix correlation sa 100 qubit.
+Ine-encode natin ang graph na may 100 node tungo sa two-body Pauli-matrix correlation sa siyam na qubit (tingnan ang paliwanag sa ibaba).
 Ang graph ay kinakatawan bilang correlation matrix, kung saan ang bawat node ay ine-encode ng isang Pauli string.
 Ang sign ng expectation value ng Pauli string ay nagsasaad ng partition ng node.
-Halimbawa, ang node 0 ay ine-encode ng isang Pauli string, .
+Halimbawa, ang node 0 ay ine-encode ng isang Pauli string, 0=I8...I2X1X0\prod_0 = I_{8} \otimes ...
+I_2 \otimes X_1 \otimes X_0.
 Ang sign ng expectation value ng Pauli string na ito ay nagsasaad ng partition ng node 0.
-Tinutukoy natin ang Pauli-correlation encoding (PCE) na nauukol sa bilang
+Tinutukoy natin ang Pauli-correlation encoding (PCE) na nauukol sa \prod bilang

 list_size = num_nodes // 3